Registration and Fundraising Minimums

 100-Mile Ride

-This new 100-mile route will take you east from Seattle to enjoy rolling hills, farmland views, and a lunch stop in Fall City.
-New this year, 100-mile bikers will also have the choice to bypass the Snoqualmie or Mercer Island loop to shorten their route.
+The 100-mile route will take you east from Seattle to enjoy rolling hills, farmland views, and a lunch stop in Fall City.
 This ride includes moderate climbing and is ideal for advanced, high-stamina riders who are comfortable riding on open roads.
 Download the 100-mile GPS route.

 START TIME: 6:30 a.m.